Stripe Managed Risk

 To resolve an intervention, a connected account owner might provide additional KYC information, complete a form, or provide other documentation.
 Stripe reviews their response to assess whether to lift, revise, or continue the intervention.

-Connected accounts with access to a Stripe-hosted Dashboard
+Connected accounts with access to the full Stripe Dashboard

 Connected accounts with access only to embedded components